iPXE

 Allocate a memory block.
 More...

-void free_memblock (void *ptr, size_t size)
+static void heap_free_block (struct heap *heap, void *ptr, size_t size)

 Free a memory block.
 More...